al8n/rafty/README.md

 > Note: This repo is in the very initial stage, the core functions of Raft have not been implemented.
+Archieved

 <div align="center">
 <h1>Rafty</h1>